meta-llama/llama-stack/docs/cli_reference.md

 model_subcommands:
   {download,list,template,describe}
 </pre>

 You can use the describe command to know more about a model:
 ```
 llama model describe -m Meta-Llama3.1-8B-Instruct
 ```
+### 2.3 Describe

 <pre style="font-family: monospace;">
 +-----------------------------+---------------------------------------+